NUCS349/hw0-setup/README.tex.md

 In this assignment, the goals are:
 - to set up a working programming environment using either `conda` or `virtualenv` environments.
 - to get acclimated to the "pull, commit, push" development cycle for git.
 All assignments in this course will be submitted via Github.
 - to see how the autograder works for this class.
-We use [Travis-CI](http://travis-ci.com) for autograding.

 ## Clone this repository